Sri Lanka 14.01.2022 TRANSINDUS

 One of our favourite is 'Tiny Coral Island' that lies in the northeast of Sri Lanka, off one of the island’s most beautiful, pristine stretches of coast.
 As its name suggests, the islet is ringed by a reef that’s superb for diving and snorkelling, with dozens of species of multi-colored tropical fish to see, and even the odd turtle and giant manta ray.
 Boat trips leave daily from Trincomalee and can be booked directly through us.

-Visit Udawalawe for a close encounter with elephants
+Visit Udawalawe & Minneriya for close encounters with elephants

-Our current favourite place for pachyderm encounters is the lovely Elephant Transit Home at Udawalawe National Park.
-You won’t find offers of rides or special performances here.
-Visitors watch the resident ellies feeding from a viewing platform – an experience that’s both educational and heart-warming.
+The lovely Elephant Transit Home at Udawalawe National Park, close to the south coast offers an opportunity to watch the resident ellies in the wild from a viewing platform, without disturbing or exploiting the animals in any way – an experience that’s both educational and heart-warming.

 Track Leopards at Yala National Park

 One of Sri Lanka's best National Parks, Yala National Park in southern Sri Lanka boasts one of the highest population densities for leopards anywhere in the world.
 It's one of the best wildlife experiences on the island but sightings are by no means guaranteed.
 You've got a great chance of seeing a leopard though, along with a host of other wildlife that will fascinate any children travelling with you, including elephant, sloth bear, water buffalo, and crocodiles.
 There are also some fabulous safari camps to stay in at Yala.

 Go whale watching in Mirissa